 - Aid Weight Loss: Ginger can aid weight loss because of its ability to improve calorie burn or minimize inflammation.
 Ginger has been shown to assist with weight-related measurements such as body weight and the waist-hip ratio.

-After casting through some main benefits of ginger, I think you have already known why you should add ginger to your diet.
+After looking through some notable benefits of ginger, I think you have already known why you should add ginger to your diet.

 Luckily, mincing is one of the most effective ways to keep ginger fresh for a long time, and pre-minced ginger is an easy way to add this excellent ingredient to your daily meal.
 You can enjoy the ease of getting pre-minced ginger on hand whenever you need it.